Tag: Gothenburg

 I’d say the purpose of talk therapy is to help you connect with all 3.
 We can discuss what you have learned from your life to date.
 We can talk about your gut-feelings and what those are telling you (and how to make more sense of your emotions).
 And you are welcome to ask my advice or join me in exploring the advice of others.
 This can involve conversations about other advice-givers, self-help ‘sages’ or what I call Experience-Consultants: those who have already been through similar experiences and life journeys.

 You don’t have to do any of this alone.
 Whatever you are struggling with – counselling for a relationship, for separation or divorce, mood swings, anxiety, ongoing depression or adjustment to life in Sweden – talking it through can help.
 No matter if you are in a large city like Stockholm or Malmo, or a smaller town like Lund or Umeå (or even another city in mainland Europe), you can access therapeutic conversations at a time convenient to you.
-From October to May, I am available late evenings and early mornings (between 9pm – 9am) from Sunday to Thursday, especially for the night-owls and early birds.
+From October to May, I am available for after-hours counselling late evenings and early mornings (between 9pm – 9am), especially for the night-owls and early birds.
 Take a look at my online options.

-If you want to know more or make an appointment, send me an email.
+If you want to know more about after-hours counselling, or you are ready to make an appointment, send me an email.

 And if you think someone else might benefit from this post, please share it on Twitter or Facebook today.